ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 ## Create New User

-To create a new user click on the *Create New User* button highlighted below.
+To create a new user click on the *Create New User* button highlighted as shown below.

 ![Create new user](../img/Admin_Dashboard/02_Admin_Dashboard_Overview.png) <center>**Figure 2.** Create new user</center>